Rising Tide UK: Blockade of Ffos-y-Fran Coal mine

 One of the most successful Rising Tide UK actions of recent years was Rising Tide Bristol's blockading of the single train line that transports coal from the Ffos-y-fran Land Reclamation Scheme.
 Ffos-y-Fran is one of the largest open pit coal mines in Europe, and operates very close to the houses of the local community in Merthyr Tydfil, which have been campaigning against it.

 On 26 April 2010, a group of Rising Tide activists locked on to the train tracks and thus stopped the mine from being able to send out coal.
 After four hours, the police removed and arrested this group, at which point a second concealed group made themselves known and also locked on.
 By the end of the day no coal had been able to leave the mine, and 18 people were arrested.
-They were initially charges of Obstruction of the Railway with Intent, which carries a maximum sentence of life, have been dropped.
+Initial charges of Obstruction of the Railway with Intent, which carries a maximum sentence of life, have been dropped.
 13 then pleaded guilty to a lesser charge of Obstruction of the Railway, while all charges against 5 others were dropped.